MrCiny/bootstrap5-dialog/README.md

 Please note that this project is for <a href="http://getbootstrap.com/"><strong>Bootstrap 5.3.8</strong></a>.

 Please note this project is originally created by [nakupanda](https://github.com/nakupanda) and forked from [bootstrap5-dialog](https://github.com/jitangupta/bootstrap5-dialog/).
+The difference between this project and jitangupta/bootstrap5-diaalog is that jitangupta version only supports bootstrap 5.0.2 version while my version supports bootstrap v5.3.8.

 ================

 ## Upcoming Change
-Making it compatible to bootstrap 5.3.8
+- Making it compatible to bootstrap 5.3.8
+- New unseen features

 ================